Meet Our Newest Fund Analyst Pick

 Milwaukee might not be the financial hub that is Chicago, but it is home to a handful of strong-performing boutique asset managers.
 One of the best is FMI, which Don Wilson and Ted Kellner founded in 1980.
 (They had worked together at in-town rival Nicholas Co.)
 The next year, in 1981, the firm launched its flagship fund, FMI Common Stock, which has delivered one of the best long-term records in the mid-blend category.
 In January 2002, the firm opened FMI Large Cap, which has followed in its sibling's footsteps, becoming the envy of its large-blend peers.

-Andrew Gogerty does not own shares in any of the securities mentioned above.
+Andrew Gogerty does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.